nataliamadridb/281-Assignments/Week 2/Idea_1_NMB.md

 - `X_{i,t}` = vector of controls (e.g., unemployment, population density, insurance coverage)
 - `αᵢ`, `γₜ` = region and time fixed effects

 The coefficient of interest is **β₆**, which captures whether poorer regions experience stronger negative effects when monetary tightening coincides with a climate shock.

-The analysis may be supplemented with an event-study design, comparing outcomes before and after major disasters (e.g., Hurricane Katrina, Camp Fire) and monetary policy announcements.
+I think this analysis may be supplemented with an event-study design, comparing outcomes before and after major disasters (e.g., Hurricane Katrina, Camp Fire) and monetary policy announcements.

 ---